tjhoran4/apptio-assessment/README.md

 [![Build Status](https://travis-ci.com/tjhoran4/apptio-assessment.svg?branch=master)](https://travis-ci.com/tjhoran4/apptio-assessment)

 This is a small ansible role created to deploy a static web application by any user to a test system.
-The webapp artifcact is created upstream and stored here:
+This was tested on ubuntu destinations but should work on other linux.
+The webapp artifact is created upstream and stored here:

   - https://s3-us-west-2.amazonaws.com/techops-interview-webapp/webapp.tar.gz